ch3rrix/go-booru-bot/README.md

 ### Description

-This is a straightforward Telegram bot for sending images from **derpibooru.org** directly within your chats.
+This is a straightforward Telegram bot for sending images from **derpibooru.org** (and now from e621) directly within your chats.
 It uses **inline queries**, so you can search for and share images without leaving the conversation.

 ---